 It Doesn’t Have to be Expensive

 Now let’s tackle that other misplaced thought: that adding proper customer service features to your mobile app will require huge investment.
 Building a customer service app is easier than ever!
 Tools like Adobe PhoneGap or Verivo’s Akula make it easy to build advanced, full-featured mobile apps.
-Products like Fonolo’s Mobile Rescue let you bridge the gap between your app and your call center by adding a simple self-contained component.
+Products like Fonolo’s Visual IVR let you bridge the gap between your app and your call center by adding a simple self-contained component.
 This video shows just how easy it was for one company to do exactly that.